async-labs/builderbook/README.md

 - **Automated Transactional Emails**</br>
 Integrated with AWS SES to send customized emails to new users and customers.

-- **Customize and Deploy to your Domain**</br>
+- **Customize**</br>
-Builder Book has key pages for you to get started - including homepage, books and documentation pages, blog, user dashboard, and admin dashboard.
-All pages are customizable, and you can easily deploy (using [Zeit Now](https://zeit.co/now)) to your own domain to make a site that is completely yours.
+Builder Book has all key pages - including homepage, books and documentation pages, blog, user dashboard, and admin dashboard - which you can completely customize.

+- **Deploy to your Domain**</br>
+Easily deploy (using [Zeit Now](https://zeit.co/now)) to your own domain to make a personal website a site for an open source project.

 ## Getting Started